 ALTER INDEX method to change the tablespace of an index.

-ALTER INDEX relation_2_index SET TABLESPACE pg_global;
+ALTER INDEX relation_2_index SET TABLESPACE pg_default;

 Please note that altering an index will temporarily lock up its availability.
 The period of time that the index is unavailable depends on how large the table its referencing is.
-Its best advised that you consider temporarily taking your app into maintenance mode to safely complete this procedure.
+It's best advised that you consider temporarily taking your app into maintenance mode to safely complete this procedure.

 For tables, you can use Postgres'